hhariri/hhariri.github.io/_posts/2016-05-27-rc-means-something.md

 <br/>
-I suggest you read it, but to summarise things - a lot of changes are constantly happening with .NET Core.
+I suggest you read his post, but to summarise things - a lot of changes are constantly happening with .NET Core.
 Project format files, mscorlib going and coming, new API's, etc.

 <br/>
 You can argue whether these changes are good or bad, the reasons behind them or what has influenced them.
 What you cannot deny though is that there are significant changes.